Customize Your Claude Code Status Line

 Statusline shows 0% or jumps around randomly?

-Save the file.
-No restart needed — takes effect on your next message.
+This filters out messages with < 1000 tokens (streaming artifacts) and only reads complete assistant responses.
+Save the file — takes effect on your next message.
 Confirmed on Claude Code v2.0.27+.

 How do I switch to a different theme?